vamolessa/pepper/pepper/rc/language_syntax_definitions.md

 <!-- {% raw %} -->

 Pepper language syntax definitions are minimalistic.
-That is, it's just a collection of patterns for each token kind.
+That is, it's just a collection of patterns for each kind of token.
 These token kinds control which theme color to use when rendering that token.

 Here's an example of syntax definition for the lua language: